oracle-livelabs/goldengate/ai-agent-data-streams/create-aihub/create-aihub.md

     BUFFER_POOL DEFAULT FLASH_CACHE DEFAULT CELL_FLASH_CACHE DEFAULT)) ;</copy>
     ```

+  The Script Output confirms the tables were created.
 This vector store will later be populated with embeddings generated from order and item descriptions.

 ## Task 3: Initialize Vector Store Data (ADW)

-1. Clear the ADW SQL Worksheet.
+1. Clear the ADW SQL Developer Worksheet.

 2. Copy and paste the following script into the SQL Worksheet to insert initial embeddings into the vector store, and then click **Run script**: